cewbost/jiota/README.md

 expect(1).to(equal(1))
 ```

-Failed assertions are reported by throwing exceptions.
+Failed assertions are reported by throwing `Error`.

 ## Provided matchers